potswa/lock_ios/README.md

 This library requires the `ios_base::pword` function to be thread-safe, which is only realistic as long as it does not allocate memory.
 User-defined manipulators, such as this library, tend to cause it to allocate memory.
-To be safe, either avoid other such formatting libraries, or ensure that each thread has been suitably exposed to the library before concurrent use.
+To be safe, either avoid other such formatting libraries, or ensure that each stream has been suitably exposed to the library (its `pword`s and `iword`s are allocated) before concurrent use.

 Note that such libraries using `pword` are inherently unsafe for concurrency.
 It is not an incompatibility with this library, in particular.